PHP-DI/PHP-DI/doc/getting-started.md

 The easiest way is to install PHP-DI with [Composer](http://getcomposer.org/doc/00-intro.md).

-First, create a file named `composer.json` in your project root:
+Create a file named `composer.json` in your project root:

 ```json
 {